Contact Us

 Fax: 608-588-7085

-As stewards of the land we take great pride in our restoration efforts to accommodate the many rare and diverse species that live here.
-We invite you to experience the unique beauty, and to learn about the rich natural heritage of this land on which we are privileged to make our home.
+As stewards of the land, we take great pride in our efforts to restore and nurture the many rare and diverse species that live here.
+We invite you to experience the unique beauty and to learn about the rich natural heritage of this land on which we are privileged to make our home.

 Our prairies consist of both native grasses and prairie wildflowers, also known as forbs.
 Their colorful blooms attract bees, butterflies and other pollinating insects.
 To get enough sunlight, forbs tend to match the height of the grasses.
 Look for low-growing forbs in the spring, when grasses are still short.
 Summer and fall forbs are much taller.